sonigeez/sonigeez/README.md

 Yoooo/Techno Optimist
-- Active on twitter(now demoted to X) @that_anokha_boy
+- active on twitter(now demoted to X) @that_anokha_boy
-- Actively working on flutter, frontend, backend stuff
+- actively working on flutter, frontend, backend stuff
-- Intrested in collaborating in a project involving Real-Time Web Technologies.
+- intrested in collaborating in a project involving real-time web technologies.
+- im doing physics major btw

 <!--
 **sonigeez/sonigeez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.